 The oldest and most prestigious academy of contemporary art in Scotland.
 The Academy is active in the promotion of young artists from Scotland's Colleges of Art and Architecture and takes a lead role in promoting living artists in Scotland.
 Royal Scottish Academy seen with the entrance from Princes Street.

 THE MOUND PRECINCT

-is a Large open air paved space at the foot of the mound steps which is used for street performers (jugglers, acrobats fire eaters etc.) during the summer.
+is a Large open air paved space at the foot of the Playfair steps which is used for street performers (jugglers, acrobats fire eaters etc.) during the summer.
 With its location in the centre of Princes Street it is an ideal place to arrange to meet before touring or visiting the galleries that surround the square.
 On the left of the picture is the Royal Scottish Academy of Art and at the back, the National Gallery of Scotland.

 NATIONAL GALLERY OF SCOTLAND MOUND EDINBURGH

 The National Gallery of Scotland was opened in 1859 on the Mound and is now home to Scotland's greatest collection of European paintings and sculpture from the Renaissance to Post-Impressionism.
 It also includes a comprehensive collection of the major names in Scottish art.

 The 11-foot high bronze statue of a Black Watch soldier commemorates over 200 members of the Regiment who were killed or wounded in the South African War of 1900-02.
 The Black Watch, the oldest Highland Regiment, was formed by General Wade in 1739 to police the Highlands at a time when many of the clans harboured pro-Jacobite sympathies.